phreda4/r3d4/README.md

 <? >?	| Comparison conditions
 =? >=? 	| Comparison conditions
 <=? <>?	| Comparison conditions
-AN?
-NA?	| Logical conditioners AND and NOT AND
+AND?
+NAND?	| Logical conditioners AND and NOT AND
 BT?	| Conditional between
 ```